 1. Pulsar Thermion XQ38

 Best Overall Thermal Scope

-The model features an impressive 1024 x 768 display resolution and 384x288 thermal sensor to provide you with exceptional thermal image clarity and detail needed by the professional hunter.
+The model features an impressive 1024 x 768 display resolution and 384x288 thermal sensor to provide you with the exceptional thermal image clarity and detail needed by the professional hunter.

 The unit allows for both video and still-photo recording.
 Footage recorded can be stored for hours on the 16GB internal memory card.

 Despite the sophisticated craftsmanship, you’ll find the device very simple.
 Firstly, it’s easy to set up; the scope features standard 30mm scope rings for easing mounting.
 You don’t need any specialized tools for the job.
 Secondly, the start-up is almost instant, saving your battery and increasing operation time.
 The dual battery system also provides additional operation time.
 Upon starting the unit, you’ll find the riflescope easy to use, thanks to the user-friendly controls.

 Best of all, you’ll appreciate that the thermal imaging scope is waterproof, so feel free to use it in wet conditions without worrying about damage.